How to Make Pressed Flower Art in Glass — Easy Step-by-Step Guide

 Quick answer

-To make pressed flower art in glass, you need pressed flowers, glass panels, adhesive, and about 60 minutes.
-Start by arranging your flowers on one glass panel.
-This beginner-friendly activity has 10 steps and is perfect for families with children aged 8+.
+To make pressed flower art in glass, you need pressed flowers, two pieces of clear glass (e.g., 4x6 inches), clear craft glue or Mod Podge, tweezers, and about 60 minutes of active crafting time, plus drying time.
+Start by arranging your flowers on one glass panel, then carefully adhere the second panel on top.
+This beginner-friendly activity has 12 steps and is perfect for families with children aged 8+.

 What you need